Meixia-S/CS-3650/README.md

+# Projects for Computer Systems
-README for projects are in their respective folders.
+## Project-specific Readmes are in the folders.